 View more from the Centers for Disease Control and Prevention (CDC) on COVID-19 here.

-UC Santa Barbara will be continuing remote instruction through the spring quarter.
+UC Santa Barbara will be continuing remote instruction through the summer.

 Santa Barbara County Education Office information here.